junkurihara/junkurihara/README.md

 Currently I am really interested in the enhancement of privacy-preserving DNS architectures.
 As one of my research activities, I am actively developing **Mutualized Oblivious DNS** by extending existing sophisticated encrypted and anonymized DNS protocols.

-#### Concept paper
+#### Publications

+- Jun Kurihara, Toshiaki Tanaka, and Takeshi Kubo, "μODNS: A Distributed Approach to DNS Anonymization with Collusion Resistance," accepted for publication at Computer Networks, Elsevier, 2023.

-> Jun Kurihara and Takeshi Kubo, "Mutualized oblivious DNS (μODNS): Hiding a tree in the wild forest," https://arxiv.org/abs/2104.13785v3, Jun.
+- Jun Kurihara and Takeshi Kubo, "Mutualized oblivious DNS (μODNS): Hiding a tree in the wild forest," https://arxiv.org/abs/2104.13785v3, Jun.
 2021

-Extended full version was accepted to Computer Networks, Elsevier and is to appear soon.

 #### Web page
 > https://junkurihara.github.io/dns/